KevinFairgrieve/Ethos-GPS-Map-Generator/README.md

 * **Integrated Search Box:** Powered by the Leaflet Geocoder, allowing pilots to find any flying field or RC club globally by name or address.
 * **Live Mouse Telemetry:** Displays precision latitude and longitude coordinates in real-time as you move the mouse over the map for pinpoint location checks.
 * **Center Crosshair:** Provides a permanent visual reference for the exact center of your map, making framing effortless.
-* **📏 HUD Measurement Tool:** A "Google Maps" style distance tool.
+* **📏 Measurement Tool:** A "Google Maps" style distance tool.
 Center the crosshair on your start point, hit **Measure**, and watch real-time Metric and Imperial distances follow the crosshair as you pan the map.
+* **🔍 Real-Time Zoom HUD**
+* **Instant Scale Reference:** A dedicated HUD box displays your current Map Zoom level in real-time as you scroll.

+* **Framing Precision:** Helps pilots maintain consistent map scales across different projects.

+* **Metadata Sync:** The displayed zoom level is automatically captured and exported in your _metadata.txt file, ensuring your radio's scaling calculations are always based on the correct altitude data.

 #### 🔒 Control & Framing
 * **Hardware-Specific Resolutions:** One-click toggles for **800x480** (Tandem X20, some X18) and **480x320** (X18) to ensure the map fills the radio screen perfectly.